BLOG / SPRING CLEANING TIPS TO PREVENT PEST INFESTATIONS

 For Pantry Pests:

-Kitchen pantries are the ideal hiding place for many food pests.
-When cleaning your pantry, bugs such as the Indian meal moths, cigarette beetles, confused flour beetles or rice weevils are some of the most common pests you may come across hiding in your favourite foods.
+Kitchen pantries or storage areas are the ideal hiding place for many food pests.
+When cleaning your pantry, bugs such as the Indian meal moths, cigarette beetles, confused flour beetles or rice weevils are some of the most common pests you may come across hiding in stored food products.
 Be proactive:

 Invest in glass storage containers with have air-tight seals, as paper bags (like the ones used to keep flour and sugar) are easily ripped or chewed through.

-Clean your pantry cupboards to remove any crumbs or sticky remnants.
+Clean your pantry cupboards and shelving to remove any crumbs or sticky remnants.

-The bathroom is the last place anyone wants to be surprised by pests, especially for those who enjoy a nice relaxing hot soak in the tub or shower after a long day.
-Many pests, like cockroaches and silverfish are attracted to moisture, making areas like your bathroom the perfect habitat.
+The bathroom is the last place anyone wants to be surprised by pests.
+Many pests, like cockroaches, silverfish and firebrats are attracted to moisture, making areas like bathrooms, the perfect habitat.

-Check around your shower, bathtub and sink for moisture issues and repair them immediately.
+Check around showers, bathtubs, toilets and sinks for moisture issues and repair them immediately.

 Regularly wash fabric shower curtains or replace plastic ones.

-Clean out your medicine cabinet and shelving, taking the time to wipe away any surface residue.
+Clean out medicine cabinets and shelving, taking the time to wipe away any surface residue.

 Follow these tips to help keep pests outside, where they belong: